 The property was sold and the funds from the estate were distributed to the beneficiaries within six months of receiving the Grant of Probate.

 “The excellent service that Grant Sanders and the Co-op provided have been second-to-none.
 Many thanks for the sensitive way in which you handled some very challenging issues.”
 Miss G., London

 The Co-op Probate team includes more than 150 specialist Probate Solicitors, Lawyers, Case Handlers and Advisors.
-Our national team of Probate Consultants are available for in-home visits in England & Wales by appointment only.
+Our national team of Probate Consultants are available for in-home visits in England and Wales by appointment only.

 *We can also pay all the costs of a Co-op Funeralcare funeral, providing the Estate owns sufficient assets which can be sold in due course to repay our costs.